Newsman/WP-Plugin-NewsmanApp/README.md

 1. In your WordPress admin panel, go to *Plugins > New Plugin*, search for **NewsmanApp** and click "*Install now*"

 ## Manually
-1. Download the latest newsmanapp.zip archive from [releases](https://github.com/Newsman/WP-Plugin-NewsmanApp/releases) (link in right sidebar here).
+1. Download the latest newsmanapp.zip archive from [releases](https://github.com/Newsman/WP-Plugin-NewsmanApp/releases) (Git tags 3.x.x-autoload, link in right sidebar here on Github).
 The archive newsmanapp.zip contains the plugin and has the generated `vendor/autoload.php` which is required in non-composer WordPress installations.
 2. Upload the directory `newsmanapp` to your plugins directory, which usually is `/wp-content/plugins/`.
 3. Alternatively you can download the plugin in WordPress plugins listing in [plugin page](https://wordpress.org/plugins/newsmanapp/#description).
 4. Please note that you can also upload the plugin in WordPress Admin > Add Plugin > Upload Plugin button (top left of the page).